 |School||# of Credits Required||Start Dates||Minimum Months to Complete|

-The cost of an online marketing degree depends on several factors.
-Apart from tuition, online students may incur a technology fee.
-Tuition prices might also factor in state residency.
-Recent reports show the median in-state public tuition for marketing degrees is $6,846.
-The median out-of-state private tuition is $29,662.
+Are you wondering about cost?
+Well, know that what you will pay for an online marketing degree depends on several factors.
+Apart from tuition, as an online student, you may incur a technology fee.
+Your tuition prices might also factor in where you live.
+Many will ask you about your state residency.
+According to recent reports, you can see the median in state public tuition for marketing degrees is $6,846.
+The median out of state private tuition is $29,662.

 TOP SCHOOLS FOR EARNING A MARKETING DEGREE

-Last check, 30,701 people earned a bachelor’s in marketing, 1,843 people earned a master’s degree in marketing and 1,112 people earned a PhD in marketing.
-The table below shows the schools that issued the most marketing degrees.
-Next to that, we’ve listed the out of state tuition.
+Last check, you will find 30,701 people earned a B.A. in marketing.
+You can see 1,843 people earned an M.A. degree in marketing.
+You will also find 1,112 people earned a Ph.D. in marketing.
+The table below shows you the schools that issued the most marketing degrees.
+Next to that, you will see the out of state tuition.

 |Florida State University||460||$19,084|

 |Ohio State University Main Campus||416||$27,360|

 BECOMING A CERTIFIED MARKETING PROFESSIONAL

 How important is certification for you?
 Well, once you’ve earned a marketing degree online, you may want to work towards a certification.
 While you don’t have to, a certification shows that you are professionally competent.
 It may help you stand out to employers.
 Also, you will gain an edge in your career.

 If you are a member of a marketing organization, it might also offer you perks.
 You could gain access to webinars, for example.
 Or, you could be invited to networking and other industry events.
 This could be a perfect way for you to show your peers and your clients that you are in the know.
 It is important for you to keep staying informed.
 And, it is essential in this field that you be open to new growth and ideas.
 Naturally, you will want to seek a certification that supports your goals.